ekspla/xoss_sync/README.md

 and STX.
 See, for example [this Xingzhe's web site](https://developer.imxingzhe.com/docs/device/tracking_data_service/).

 <a name="note-3"></a>
-3. Sync times (throughputs in parentheses) of G+ Gen1 using my FIT file of 235,723 bytes were as followings (as of 31 OCT 2024).
+3. Sync times (throughputs in parentheses) of G+ Gen1 using my FIT file of 235,723 bytes were as followings (as of 08 JAN 2026).
 The connection intervals were measured by using
 [nRF Sniffer for BLE](https://www.nordicsemi.com/Products/Development-tools/nRF-Sniffer-for-Bluetooth-LE/Download) (nRF52840 dongle) and
 [Wireshark](https://www.wireshark.org/download.html).